ImLusca/ImLusca/README.md

 🚗 eparkmobile:  soon this one gonna be available at Google Play Store and Apple Store.<br>

-🦘 Rede Canguru: A Startup project for child care and accompaniment.
-Soon gonna be available at Google Play Store, Apple Store and will have its own website also :)<br>

 ## Some stats and tecnologies:
  <div >
     <a href="https://github.com/ImLusca">